OfficeDev/VBA-content/Office-Mac-VBA/AppleScriptTask.md

 For example, the corresponding AppleScript for Excel would be in a file named "MyAppleScriptFile.applescript" that is in ~/Library/Application Scripts/com.microsoft.Excel/.

+Remember: The folders com.microsoft.Excel etc. may not exist.
+In that case, just create them using standard "mk dir" command.
 The following is an example of a handler.

 ```vb